 The Merck Index Online is a major resource for students and researchers in the chemical, medical, biological, and environmental sciences, and related disciplines.
 The database includes information about a wide range of substances, such as drugs, biologicals, natural products, dyes, agricultural and industrial chemicals, food additives, and fragrances.
 It also provides information about named organic reactions.

 Contains fulltext information from AltMedDexTM System, DRUGDEX, EMERGINDEX, TOMES and REPRORISK Systems, POISINDEX Managements, MARTINDALE, PDR, MSDS from United States Pharmacopeia, and other databases.
+Available online to authorized COM/HMC users only.
 App Information

 MIT CogNet, the Cognitive and Brain Sciences Community Online, provides access to a searchable, full-text library of books, journals, and reference works from the MIT Press, as well as content and links to resources from other publishers, professional associations, institutions, and individuals.
 Additional features are conference materials, a directory of cognitive science programs, threaded discussion groups, job listings and other career information, and more.

 The National Guideline Clearinghouse™ (NGC) is a comprehensive database of evidence-based clinical practice guidelines and related documents.
 NGC is an initiative of the Agency for Healthcare Research and Quality (AHRQ), U.S. Department of Health and Human Services.
 NGC was originally created by AHRQ in partnership with the American Medical Association and the American Association of Health Plans (now America's Health Insurance Plans [AHIP]).